-Concentrators must complete their core courses and Junior Independent Work with a grade of C or better by the end of their junior year to advance to senior standing.
+Majors must complete their core courses and Junior Independent Work with an average grade of C or better by the end of their junior year to advance to senior standing.
 They must also earn a departmental average of C or better on all remaining requirements by the end of the senior year in order to graduate as an Economics major.

 Note: With the exception of courses taken in Spring 2020, all courses and independent work that are undertaken to satisfy an ECO departmental requirement must be completed on a graded basis.